 Agriculture, Food Security & Marketing

-Research on Agrarian Studies includes rural social and economic development, notably: food marketing, agricultural policy, famine prevention and rehabilitation, urban food supply constraints, rural transport and the impact of public investment on rural welfare.
-I did a study of the impact of HIV/AIDS on famine-prone rural communities in Malawi.
+My agrarian research includes rural social and economic development, notably: food marketing, agricultural policy, famine prevention and rehabilitation, urban food supply constraints, rural transport and the impact of public investment on rural welfare from a multi-disciplinary perspective, exemplified by my study of the impact of HIV/AIDS on famine-prone rural communities in Malawi.

 African Agriculture and the World Bank: Development or Poverty? (ed.)
 2007.
 Uppsala: Nordic Africa Institute, 75 pp. ISBN 91-7106-608-4, (with Kjell Havnevik, Lars-Erik Birgegård, Prosper Matondi & Atakilte Beyene)